ONEARMY/community-platform/docs/supabase.md

 # Local firebase sync testing/debugging

+_This is temporary until we fully migrate to supabase!_
 We can create and deploy the sync function to the firebase dev environment.
 Then, using ngrok, expose our local supabase url to the internet, and point the firebase function to it.
 (ngrok http http://127.0.0.1:54321)